r800360/cse15l-lab-reports/lab1.md

 ![Image](https://r800360.github.io/cse15l-lab-reports/Images/Lab1/ls_command_no_arguments.png)

 We can see from the output that the contents of the current `/home/lecture1` working directory were listed.
-In this working directory, there was the `./messages/` directory which contained the translated "Hello World" messages from the lab session, the `Hello.java` file from the lab session, the Hello.class file that we compiled in the lab session, and the Github `README.md`.
+In this working directory, there was the `./messages/` directory which contained the translated "Hello World" messages from the lab session, the `Hello.java` file from the lab session, the Hello.class file that we compiled in the lab session, and the Github `README`.
 Therefore, the `ls` command with no arguments worked as expected in listing out the files and highlighting the `./messages/` directory in blue.
 In this sense, the output was not an error.

 Continuing, when we start at the `/home/` working directory and run the `ls` command with the directory containing the translated "Hello World" messages from the first lab session, we have,